adanttmm/Job-landing-use-case/Answers.md

 |Yakiniku/Korean food|9.6149|
 |Other|5.1758|

-- Also using the restaurant data I can look at the better performing zones, and focus on gathering restaurants on those geogrphies:
+- Also using the restaurant data I can look at the better performing zones, and focus on gathering restaurants on those geographies:

 ![restaurants geolocation](https://github.com/adanttmm/DiDi_case/blob/main/map_visits.png)